chiselstrike/chiselstrike/docusaurus/docs/intro.md

 :::

 Note that we changed `chisel` to an async function.
-This is because it uses the `for await` construct to go over all the stored comments.
+This is because it uses the `forEach` method (which is an async method) to go over all the stored comments.
 What makes it easy is that ChiselStrike defines the variable `Comment` (corresponding to the type `Comment` from t.ts), which is a collection of all the instances of this type that ChiselStrike has in data